COPtoLON/TMRW/overarching strategy.md

 # Model - Market
-By integrating these considerations, we approximate a model for the markets in which we operate.
-We anticipate that any such market will exhibit the following characteristics:
+The following parts are pieces to the model we expect to use as an approximation to the markets in which we operate.:
+- **Market**
+  - **Market variables** -  transaction costs, opening/closing times, date, execution delay, maximum orders per day, etc.
+  - **Market State** - A summary of the agents behaviour and the market value history makes the market state
+- **Agents** - A collection of market participants or agents, each having corresponding information
+  - **Agent goals** - Each agent has a goal aiming to extract and maximize value from the market.
+  - **Agent dynamics** - Each agent can perform a range of actions, each agent has a relationship to the other agents, and an information coefficient, there will be considerations on agent sizes
+  - **Agent variables** - Each agent has a resistance to other agents, a consideration on the correct price range and an opinion of which direction the price should move, they also have a trading book(money in the bank, portfolio, etc.)
+  - **Agent State** - some of these variables and dynamics summarize to a state for the agent.
+- **Overall dynamics**
   - **Value Functions** - Either a single function capturing the overall market value or several functions reflecting the value of individual participants.
-- **Agent Goals** - A collection of market participants or agents, each aiming—much like our own strategy—to extract and maximize value from the market.
-- **States & Variables** - Every participant carries a “state,” comprised of one or more variables that influence or determine their impact on outcomes.
-- **Market & Participant Variables** - A set of parameters or inputs shaping both the market’s collective behavior and the participants’ decision-making processes.
   - **External Events** - A mechanism that introduces exogenous shocks—such as major news or policy changes—affecting market conditions over time.
   - **Dynamic Functions** - Functions that govern market-specific aspects, such as transaction costs, liquidity, or general price and flow dynamics.

 # Model - Trader